 - The Admissions Committee will begin a review of Early Action applications in September and notify applicants on a rolling basis through December.

 - Students reviewed for Early Action but not accepted at that time will be asked to submit first quarter senior year grades and will be considered under the Rolling Admission program.

 Rivier University does not discriminate in its application process.
 Read our non-discrimination policy.

-We award more than $9 million in need-based and merit-based institutional aid to more than 99% of our Undergraduate students.
-Staff in our Office of Student Financial Services are here to guide you through the process.
+We award more than $14 million in need- and merit-based institutional aid annually.
+Rivier awards 100% of our full-time undergraduate students some form of aid.
+We are here to guide you through the process.